davidedc/P5Nitro/Docs/How to install and run P5Nitro - OSX.md

 You can go to any directory where you have write access.
 The home directory is used here, which is normally where the terminal opens.

-And type (or copy/paste) the command below.
+Now type (or copy/paste) the command below.

 	curl https://raw.github.com/davidedc/P5Nitro/master/ToolsAndSources/Installer/P5NitroInstallerSnowLeopard.sh | sh